on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Scribes in the Middle Ages did not have access to a set of spelling rules.
 They spelled according to sound, the result was a great number of spelling variations.
 In various documents, McIndoe has been spelled Dewar, Dure, Dewyer, Dewer, McIndeor, McJarrow and many more.

 This web page shows only a small excerpt of our McIndoe research.
-Another 177 words (13 lines of text) covering the year 1296 is included under the topic Early McIndoe History in all our PDF Extended History products.
+Another 243 words (17 lines of text) covering the years 1296 and 1296 are included under the topic Early McIndoe History in all our PDF Extended History products

-More information is included under the topic Early McIndoe Notables in all our PDF Extended History products.
+More information is included under the topic Early McIndoe Notables in all our PDF Extended History products

 The cruelties suffered under the new government forced many to leave their ancient homeland for the freedom of the North American colonies.
 Those who arrived safely found land, freedom, and opportunity for the taking.
 These hardy settlers gave their strength and perseverance to the young nations that would become the United States and Canada.
 Immigration and passenger lists have shown many early immigrants bearing the name McIndoe: